Gulkinator/listache-v2/README.md

   This project uses SQLite3 in the dev environment and PostgreSQL in the production enviroment.

 ### Services
   Devise for user management and authentication.
   Figaro for enviroment variable management.
+  SendGrid for transactional emails

 ### Deployment instructions
   Clone repository.